top of page

 • Understand how your income is viewed (salary vs dividends vs retained profit)

 Tip: Present your case like a business plan.
-The more clarity you give, the faster decisions get made.
+The more clarity you provide, the faster decisions will be made.

 2. Self-Employed Mortgages Will Become More Accessible